Simultaneous Speech Extraction for Multiple Target Speakers under the Meeting Scenarios: Methods

 \subsubsection{TSVAD system}

-The architecture of the TSVAD~\cite{wang2022cross} system is shown in Figure~\ref{fig:TSVAD}, and it mainly has three parts: \begin{enumerate} \item A pre-trained speaker embedding model ResNet~\cite{he2016deep} based with ArcFace~\cite{deng2019arcface} and cosine similarity scoring. \item A front-end model with the same architecture as the pre-trained model is used to extract the frame-level speaker embedding. \item A back-end model consists of an encoder layer, a BiLSTM layer, a liner layer, and a sigmoid function. \end{enumerate}
+The architecture of the TSVAD~\cite{wang2022cross} system is shown in Figure~\ref{fig:TSVAD}, which consists of three parts: \begin{enumerate} \item A pre-trained speaker embedding model ResNet~\cite{he2016deep} based on ArcFace~\cite{deng2019arcface} and cosine similarity scoring.
+The dimension of the speaker embedding layer is 128 and the margin and softmax prescaling of the ArcFace is 0.2 and 32. \item A front-end model with the same architecture as the pre-trained model is used to extract the frame-level speaker embedding. \item A back-end model consists of an encoder layer, a BiLSTM layer, a liner layer, and a sigmoid function. \end{enumerate}

 First, the pre-trained speaker embedding model extracts the target speaker embeddings.
 Meanwhile, the front-end network loads its parameters to extract the frame-level speaker embeddings.
 The target speaker embeddings are repeatedly concatenated with the frame-level speaker embeddings and then fed into the back-end.
 Next, the encoder layer of the back-end model produces each target speaker's detection state.
 The BiLSTM layer inputs these detection states and models the relationship between speakers.
 Finally, the linear layer coupled with a sigmoid function generates each speaker's final decision (TSVAD decision).
 More details can be found in~\cite{wang2022cross}.